sarahhcodes/word-quiz/README.md

 ## Vocabuary Source
-Included in the csv and txt folders are sample vocabuary lists.
-I am using lists based on the JLPT (Japanese Language Proficiency Test) for my own study purposes.
-The program will generate quizes based on any word list with a key value pair.
+Included in the csv and txt folders are sample vocabuary lists based on the JLPT (Japanese Language Proficiency Test).
+I have chosen JLPT vocabuary lists based on for my own study purposes, but the program will generate quizes based on any word list with a key value pair.

+### CSV Requirements
+The program will run for any csv file which consists of two columns which are a key value pair.

 ### Formatting Text File
-If you want to use your own word list, to use the program properly, the text files should consist of a list of vocabuary words, one on each line and seperated by a consistant character (such as ':', '-', etc) that is ONLY used between each key value pair.
+If you want to use your own word list from a text file, to use the program properly, the text files should consist of a list of vocabuary words, one on each line and seperated by a consistant character (such as ':', '-', etc) that is ONLY used between each key value pair.

 For example: